-She is the 2024 winner of the Adelina Patti Prize and in 2023 she won RWCMD Eileen Price Prize for Lieder Singing, and The Elias Singing Prize for Sopranos.
-She is a Sybil Tutton Opera Award Holder.
+Charlotte was one of the ‘outstanding vocal finalists’ in the June 2025 Sir Ian Stoutzer Prize, the 2024 winner of the Adelina Patti Prize and in 2023 was the winner of the RWCMD Eileen Price Prize for Lieder Singing, and The Elias Singing Prize for Sopranos.
+Her studies at the college were supported by the Starmer Jones Scholarship and the Jenkin-Phillips Scholarships, and she is a Sybil Tutton Opera Award Holder.

 Previous operatic roles and excerpts include Marzelline (Fidelio) in the 2023 WNO Opera Gala; Zerlina (Don Giovanni), Naiad (Ariadne auf Naxos), Frasquita (Carmen) and Second Neice (Peter Grimes) in RWCMD opera scenes; Nannetta (Falstaff), Susanna (Le Nozze di Figaro), Magda (The Consul), Donna Elvira (Don Giovanni), Amore (Orfeo ed Euridice), Belinda (Dido and Aeneas) and Amore (Venus and Adonis) with the Cumbria Opera Group.
 She has also performed in the chorus in productions with the Oxford Opera Society, The People’s Opera, and Barricade Arts.